Why Switch from Rocket Money?

 What should I consider when leaving the Rocket Money app?
 Make sure to export any data you want to keep and, most importantly, confirm your premium subscription is fully canceled to avoid future charges.

 What apps to use to replace Rocket Money?
 It depends on your goal.
-For hands-on budgeting, use YNAB.
-For automated task completion and bill negotiation, check out Pine AI or Trim.
+For only hands-on budgeting, use YNAB.
+For automated total task completion and bill negotiation, check out Pine AI or Trim.

 What apps would complement the Rocket Money app?
 If you like Rocket Money's tracking but want to add investment oversight, Empower's free dashboard is a great addition.

 Are there any security concerns I should be aware of with Rocket Money?
 Like any app that links to your bank accounts, there's always a risk.
-Review their security policies.
+Review their terms of agreement and security policies.
 Users on forums sometimes express concern about sharing so much data with a single company.

 Sources & References